 As mentioned earlier, our body needs amino acids to build cells and make the proteins that function as hormones.
 Without protein these cells can break down which can lead to auto-immune problems such as Hashimoto’s Thyroiditis.
 As you can see from the previous list of hormones and their functions, hormones have major effects on the mind, body, and emotions.

 The brain determines when and how much you eat.
-A higher protein diet increases the appetite by reducing hormone leptin, while also reducing the hunger hormone ghrelin.
+A higher protein diet decreaes the appetite by increasing the hormone leptin, while also decreasing the hunger hormone ghrelin.
 As you lose weight, leptin will become more effective at reducing hunger.
 Increasing your intake of berries and vegetables will also help with leptin production.

 A high protein diet also boosts metabolism.
 Replacing carbs with protein will also reduce the hunger promoting hormone ghrelin.
 Protein helps you burn more calories, so by adding protein, reducing carbs, and being committed to an exercise routine, you can begin to achieve weight loss or see less fluctuations in weight.